IcodisV/thesis_Vojtech_Mikes/README.md

 # thesis_Vojtech_Mikes
-Code to used for my thesis project
+Code used for my thesis project

 Instructions: